 Website design is a constantly evolving field, with new styles or designs emerging all of the time.
-A new software is always being developed as a new tool for creativity.
+New software is always being developed as a new tool for creativity.
 New designs are produced every day.

 If you are inspired by this, you may wonder how you can create a modern web design?
 Let’s break down some of the shared web design elements which pull together a modern look.

 We can then look at the new styles to choose from.
-After this, we’ll look at features which will make your site stand out.
+After this, we’ll look at features that will make your site stand out.

 Elements of modern web design

 Typography or the choice of lettering you use on your site can help to make your brand easily recognizable.
 This gives your brand identity and creates a sense of familiarity or trust with site users.

 Use typography or lettering to communicate a message to your brand.
 This is particularly true with fonts that will attract attention to your site’s elements, such as header fonts.
 Decide if you would like them to be quirky, elegant, sleek, fun or serious depending on the message you want to create for your brand.

 Your header font will also direct your viewer’s attention to different sections of your copy.
 Keep it legible and easy to read as it will give your viewers quick and easy hints to the content present on a page.

 Responsive design is adaptable to screens of various sizes.
 This means your viewer will be able to easily navigate a site from a mobile phone or tablet.
 So, no more HTML tables.
 Those are just for displaying information, not website layouts.

 In order to create a modern design, your website would need to be responsive.
 You can work this out by adapting the size of your screen in your browser, and ensuring that copy is still easy to read, and the site can be navigated.